jorisroovers/casa/README.md

 **Ok, the title of this section is a lie.
 Like I've mentioned at the start of this README, I don't really expect this playbook to work for anyone but me.
 But if you ARE me, here's how you actually run this against your target hosts :-).**

-Note: I'm currently using Ansible 2.4.2 and am using some Ansible 2.4 specific features in the playbooks, so that's the version of Ansible you'll need.
+Note: I'm currently using Ansible 2.9.4.
+The playbooks are not compatible with older Ansible versions.

 ## PROD